zechenghe/FederatedLearning/README.md

-An implementation of Federated Learning, a.k.a Collaborative Learning.
+A pytorch implementation of Federated Learning, a.k.a Collaborative Learning.

 #### Dependencies: